 Appellant's orthodontic provider submitted a prior authorization request for comprehensive orthodontic treatment, together with X-rays and photographs.
-Appellant's provider completed the Handicapping Labio-Lingual Deviations (HLD) form and found a score of 24.
+Appellant's provider completed the Handicapping Labio-Lingual Deviations (HLD) form and found a score of 22.
 (Ex.
 4, p.
-7).
-Dr. Kaplan testified that, on the HLD point scale, 22 points is needed for approval.
-Dr. Kaplan testified that he found a score of 4 on the scale.
+6).
+Dr. Kaplan testified that, on the HLD point scale, 22 points are needed for approval.
+Dr. Kaplan testified that he found a score of 15 on the scale.
 (Testimony).
-Specifically, Dr. Kaplan testified that on the HLD scale, he awarded 0 points for Anterior Open Bite, after his in-person examination of appellant.
-He described an Anterior Open Bite as a situation when upper teeth and the lower teeth do not meet and there is a space between them.
-He stated in appellant's case, after examining appellant and reviewing x-rays and photographs, there is some crowding but there is no touching, or in other words, no open bite.
-(Testimony).
-Regarding the scoring of the Labio-Lingual Spread, Dr. Kaplan stated appellant's orthodontist found a score of 8 points.
+Specifically, Dr. Kaplan testified that on the HLD scale, he awarded only 5 points for Anterior Crowding, after his in-person examination of appellant.
+Appellant's provider gave 10 points on Anterior Crowding.
 (Ex.
 4, p.
-7).
-He stated he determined a score of 4 points.
+6).
+Dr. Kaplan stated the upper arch is not crowded and he observed spacing in the arch.
+He, therefore, only awarded 5 points for crowding for the lower arch.
 (Testimony).
-Dr. Kaplan stated he believed appellant's orthodontist counted both lateral incisors but he testified you can only count the most severe lateral incisor.
-(Testimony; Ex.
-4, p.
-13).

 Regardless of point total, it is also possible to qualify for orthodontic treatment if the appellant has a condition deemed an Autoqualifier.
 Here, appellant's provider did not indicate the presence of an Autoqualifier.
 (Ex.
 4, p.
-7).
+6).
 Dr. Kaplan did not provide any testimony that he observed an Autoqualifier after his in-person examination of appellant.

 It is additionally possible to qualify for comprehensive orthodontic treatment if that treatment is medically necessary for the appellant.
 In order for the appellant's particular conditions to be evaluated to see if those particular conditions support a Medical Necessity determination, evidence, in the form of a Medical Necessity Narrative letter and supporting documentation, must be submitted by the appellant's requesting provider.
 Generally, this involves a severe medical condition that can include atypical or underlining health concerns which may be either dental or non-dental.
-Here, the appellant's orthodontic provider did not provide a Medical

-Necessity Narrative, nor was any additional supporting documentation submitted.
+Here, the appellant's orthodontic provider did not provide a Medical Necessity Narrative, nor was any additional supporting documentation submitted.
 (Ex.
 4, p.
-8-9).
+7-8).